GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 The process of analyzing dependencies takes place after BeanFactoryPostProcessors have done their work and before the beans are instantiated.

 There is an annotation @DependsOn() that you can use on a class or on a @Bean annotated constructor to make explicit the dependencies.
 It is not required, Spring will find out anyway.

-Hint: this has to do with dependencies.
-Those must preceed the beans in which they are being injected.
+I think @DependsOn(someOtherBean) forces Spring to create someOtherBean first, even if it isn't a dependency.

+Singleton beans are what is called 'eagerly' instantiated, unless marked as _Lazy_.
+The latter bean type will only be instantiated when the bean is required.

+#### Naming beans

+No chapter deals with this, so here: when creating beans using annotations, the bean name is derived from class name or from the annotation value attribute.
+When creating beans with java code, the name is the name of the method that creates the bean or the name of the name/value attribute of @Bean.
+With the latter method, whereby the bean is a return value of a method, you can give the bean an interface reference type.

 ### 1.5.5 Avoid issues when Injecting beans by type

+There is a scenario discussed in [the video](https://spring.academy/courses/spring-framework-essentials/lessons/spring-essentials-spring-container-bean-creation-injection-issues) where you might encounter problems.
+When you do Java-based configuration, you can give beans an interface type instead of an explicit type.
+In the wrong scenario a bean class implements multiple interfaces, say A and B, you create the bean as type A but inject using type B. Spring won't recognize what happens (and someone reading your code might neither).

+Generally, using interface type is regarded good practice.
+Even if the return type of an @Bean method is an explicit class type, it is good practice to use the interface type as argument in the dependency injection process.
+It is just regular Java practice.

 ## Objective 1.6 Aspect Oriented Programming